fede3u/finance/README.md

 Zipline, Anaconda & Jupyter Notebook in Docker
 ================================================================================
 [Zipline](http://www.zipline.io) is an algorithmic trading library written in Python, and [Anaconda](https://www.continuum.io/anaconda-overview) is a data science platform.
-Having Zipline and Anaconda in a Docker container is useful for testing trading strategies in a [Jupyter Notebook](http://jupyter.org) on your own computer.
+Having Zipline and Anaconda in a Docker container is useful for testing trading strategies in [Jupyter Notebook](http://jupyter.org) on your own computer.

-Bring up a Jupyter Notebook
+Bring up Jupyter Notebook
 --------------------------------------------------------------------------------
 ```sh
 docker run -it --rm -p 8888:8888 modernscribe/zipline